Master of Science in Criminal Justice

 2. Application fee

-3. Official transcripts of all academic coursework previously undertaken, including an undergraduate degree from an accredited academic institution in criminal justice or an allied field.
+3. Unofficial transcripts of all academic coursework previously undertaken, including an undergraduate degree from an accredited academic institution in criminal justice or an allied field.
+Minimum overall undergraduate GPA of 2.5 or 2.8 in the last 60 credit hours.*

 A review of each student’s application file will be completed with admission offered on a competitive basis.